ObiOne84/battleship-game/README.md

   - Displays hits on the board as 'X'
   - Displays misses on the board as '0'
   ![Battle mode user's feedback](assets/images/hit-miss-feedback.png)
-  - Validates users` input - see testing

 ---

-7. Winner's message and trophy:
+8. Winner's message and trophy:
   - Users receive congratulatory messages after destroying all computer ships
   - Users are presented with a bright yellow trophy and the message YOU WIN
   - Users are asked if they wish to continue the game, the game will restart, and the user can choose a difficult level
-  - Validates users` input - see testing
   ![Winner's trophy](assets/images/trophy.png)

 ---

-8. Game over message:
+9. Game over message:
   - When a user fails to destroy all computer ships, the game over message will appear on the screen
   ![Game over message](assets/images/game-over.png)

 ---

-9. Low bullets message:
+10. Low bullets message:
   - Once the number of remaining user's shots is lower than the computer's remaining ships, the user will be given the option to restart the game or to continue anyway
   - The message appears only once.
-  - Validates user`s input - see testing
   ![Low bullets message](assets/images/low-amo-message.png)

 ---

+11. User input validation:
+  - Users can only enter the input permitted by the game parameters.
+    - Only the letter "y, Y, n and N" will be accepted for user decisions where YES or NO answer is required.
+    - The letters "b, B, i, I, e, and E" will be accepted to set the game level.
+Lastly, the coordinates can be entered as per the board size and in the format where the letter represents a row, and the number indicates a column.
+For example, A1 or b3.
+    - Alternatively, users can enter stop into the coordinates field to restart the game.
+The username must be 3 to 10 characters long and accept only alphabetic letters.

 ### Future Featuers ###

 1. Allow the player to choose to board color
 2. Allow two players to play against each other